Researchers Identify Factors in Asthma Severity Variance

 The authors concluded that their model explains “more than half of the variability in asthma severity,” noting that “the strong contributors are high priority targets for improving asthma outcomes in addition to standard care.”

-The full study, titled “Pathways Through Which Asthma Risk Factors Contribute to Asthma Severity in Inner-City Children
+The full study, titled “Pathways Through Which Asthma Risk Factors Contribute to Asthma Severity in Inner-City Children” can be found in the Journal of Allergy and Clinical Immunology.

 Children with “Hard-to-Control” Asthma Require Specific, Tailored Treatment